MSM (Methylsulfonylmethane)

 MSM has shown some effectiveness for treating allergies, repetitive stress injuries, certain bladder disorders like interstitial cystitis, and wounds, but more research is needed before it can be recommended for any of these conditions.

-People have tried taking from 500 milligrams of MSM twice times daily to 3 grams once daily for osteoarthritis.
+People have tried taking from 500 milligrams of MSM twice daily to 3 grams once daily for osteoarthritis.
 However, optimal doses of MSM have not been set for any condition.
 And quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it hard to set a standard dose.

 Very small amounts of MSM can be found in: